therealaxax/fyp/readme.md

 3. Proper nouns can also be entered one-by-one in http://127.0.0.1:5000/langchainmodel/fewshotsview .
 The original list of proper nouns used can also be found from Table 6 of this project's report.
 Click "Insert" to perform the insertion.

 4. Natural language questions about the geospatial data can be entered in http://127.0.0.1:5000/langchainmodel/input .
 The original test cases used are documented in the "Application Testing" section of this project's report.

+## Additional Notes

+The sql files contained in this repository are not essential in the running of the Flask application.
+They contain examples of spatial data-specific SQL queries which can be used to verify the data in the database.
+Similarly, the qgz file in this repository is not essential, but can be used with QGIS for visualizing the spatial data.